hacker123as/classkick-vuln-disclosure-2025/README.md

 ---

-## Why I published this repo
+## ❓ Why I published this repo

-* To document the responsible disclosure attempt and provide public evidence that I notified Classkick.
+* To document the responsible disclosure attempt and provide public evidence that I notified Classkick. ✅
 * To maintain a factual log of correspondence and dates.

 ---

-## Current status
+## 📌 Current status

-* This is a documented 0-day disclosure as of **Oct 22, 2025**.
-I will update this repository with new dates, responses, or patch confirmations if/when they happen.
+* Documented as a 0-day disclosure as of **Oct 22, 2025**.
+I will update this repository with new dates, responses, or patch confirmations if/when they occur.
-* Public files currently hosted in this repo: the PDF report and Classkick reply screenshot (links above).
+* Public files currently hosted in this repo: the PDF report and Classkick reply screenshot (links and preview above).

----

-*If you want additional redactions, formatting changes, or a generated `SECURITY.md` with a private-reporting process, tell me and I will add them to the repo content.*